Forward head posture symptoms and complications

 - “Resolution of radiculopathy and significant improvement in neck pain level.”

-- Treating cervical ligament weakness and starting the journey to restoring proper cervical curve.
+- Treating cervical ligament weakness and starting the journey to restoring proper cervical curves.

 The stretching of the cervical neck ligaments in forward head posture